supercollider/supercollider/README_LINUX.md

 ### Step 3: Build

 If CMake ran successfully without errors, you are ready to move on to building.
-You can freely alternate between building and setting CMake flgs.
+You can freely alternate between building and setting CMake flags.

 After setting your CMake flags, just run

     make

+The `-j` option allows multiple jobs to be run simultaneously, which can improve compile times on machines with multiple cores.
+The optimal `-j` setting varies between machines, but a good rule of thumb is the number of cores plus one.
+For example, on a 4-core system, try `make -j5`.

 And to install, run